 Krubera and Veryovkina Caves

-Ukrainian Speleological Association reached a depth of 1,710 meters in 2001, making it one of the deepest known cave in the world after the Lamprechtsofen in the Austrian Alps.
+Ukrainian Speleological Association reached a depth of 1,710 meters in 2001, making it one of the deepest known caves in the world after the Lamprechtsofen in the Austrian Alps.
 Over the course of ten years, the Association continued the exploration and reached a depth of 2,197 meters.

 20% occupied by Russia

-Due to its highland landscape, Georgia boasts with several ski resorts perfect for skiers, snowboarders, and even heli-ski lovers.
+Due to its highland landscape, Georgia boasts several ski resorts perfect for skiers, snowboarders, and even heli-ski lovers.
 Gudauri is the most famous ski resort offering tree-free slopes at various altitudes.
 Bakuriani, covered in coniferous forests, is a perfect family-friendly destination where adults can also enjoy the adrenaline-boosting downhill.
-And if you are after even more extreme sports, try high altitude slopes of Hatsvali and Tetnuldi ski resorts in Svaneti.
+And if you are after even more extreme sports, try the high altitude slopes of Hatsvali and Tetnuldi ski resorts in Svaneti.